-V. Overview of Proposed Amendment:
+B. Proposed Amendment

-To implement the goals, policies, and implementation strategies of the High Occupancy Housing Specific Plan, the proposed amendment (Attachment 1) includes multiple changes to the Zoning Code.
+To implement the adopted HOH Plan for various parcel sizes and types of buildings, the proposed amendment (Attachment 1) includes multiple changes to the Zoning Code.
 New provisions are being added, and several existing regulations are being modified.
 The most significant of the modifications include the:

-- Removal of the Rooming and Boarding Land Use; - Incorporation of the proposed High Occupancy Housing Development (HOHD) and Mixed-Use High Occupancy Housing Development (MHOHD) related land uses; - Incorporation of the maximum bedrooms per acre allowed for developments in the Non-Transect Zones, and additional allowances in the pedestrian shed of an activity center; - Incorporation of the maximum dwelling units per acre allowed for mixed-use developments in Commercial Zones without a Conditional Use Permit, and additional allowances in the pedestrian shed of an activity center; - Incorporation of a Conditional Use Permit requirement for an HOHD and MHOHD in the Transect Zones;

-- Incorporation of the HOHD and MHOHD use specific standards; - Incorporation of the Transit Pass Parking Reduction Pilot Program; - Incorporation and modifications to the parking requirements; - Incorporation of bicycle space requirements for an HOHD and MHOHD; and - Incorporation of design requirements for bicycle racks, bins, and storage facilities.
+- Removal of the Rooming and Boarding Land Use; - Incorporation of the proposed High Occupancy Housing Development (HOHD) and Mixed-Use High Occupancy Housing Development (MHOHD) related land uses; - Incorporation of the maximum bedrooms per acre allowed for developments in the Non-Transect Zones, and additional allowances in the pedestrian shed of an activity center; - Incorporation of the maximum dwelling units per acre allowed for mixed-use developments in Commercial Zones without a Conditional Use Permit, and additional allowances in the pedestrian shed of an activity center; - Incorporation of a Conditional Use Permit requirement for a HOHD and MHOHD in the Transect Zones; - Incorporation of the HOHD and MHOHD use specific standards; - Incorporation of the Transit Pass Parking Reduction Pilot Program; - Incorporation and modifications to the parking requirements; - Incorporation of bicycle space requirements for a HOHD and MHOHD; and - Incorporation of design requirements for bicycle racks, bins, and storage facilities.